-Financial stability is a broad concept, but, in the main, it means that the financial structures of the country are sufficiently strong and resilient such that any problem or difficulty that erupts does not spread rampantly throughout the financial system thus ensuring that the fundamental services provided to citizens, businesses and government remain undisturbed.
+Financial stability refers to a situation in which financial structures are sufficiently strong and resilient enough to withstand crises, that problems arising from crises do not spread throughout the financial system, so that fundamental services provided to citizens, businesses and government are largely unaffected.

-The large financial banking institutions located in the Faroe Islands present a continuous risk for the Faroese economy.
-In addition, in the years ahead, savings held in pension funds in the Faroe Islands are expected to grow considerably.
-It is projected that the total pension savings in the Faroe Islands could amount to DKK 15-20 billion, if everyone takes advantage of the 15% wage deduction for pension savings that is authorized under current pension legislation.
-Moreover, there are a number of business entities within the Faroese financial sector that operate across a variety of business sectors, e.g., pension funds, insurance and banking.
-The natural resource industry and the large companies that operate within that sector are also of significant importance for the Faroese economy.
-At the same time, the government economy is especially susceptible to the major challenges inherent in long-term sustainability.
+The large financial institutions in the Faroe Islands present a risks for the Faroese economy.
+Faroese pension savings are expected to grow considerably in the near future.
+Total pension savings could potentially grow up to DKK 15-20 billion, if everyone takes advantage of the 15% wage deduction for pension savings that is authorized under current pension legislation.
+A number of business entities in the Faroese financial sector operate across a variety of business sectors, e.g., pension funds, insurance and banking.
+The natural resource industry and large companies that operate within that sector are also of significant importance for the Faroese economy.
+At the same time, the national economy is especially susceptible to challenges inherent in efforts to reach long-term sustainability.